Willowlark/thelittlethingswemiss/indexes/gathering.md

 You can also view them directly on [Flickr](https://www.flickr.com/photos/thelittlethingswemiss/collections/72157683243269453/).

-{% for post in site.categories.gathering %}
+{% for post in site.categories.group %}
 * [{{ post.title }}]({{site.baseurl}}{{ post.url }}) *{{ post.date | date_to_string }}*
 {% assign images = post.content | split:"<img " %}
 {% for image in images %}